IBMStreams/samples/General/LibertyStreamsProxy/README.md

 Overview of Steps.

-1. Allocate and attach resources in Bluemix.
+1. Allocate and attach resources in IBM Cloud.
 2. Start the Streams application.
 3. Build, install, start  the Liberty application.
-4. Access the Streams application running in Bluemix.
+4. Access the Streams application running in IBM Cloud.

 ### The Streams application.